NFT Growth Remains Strong As Shown By Axie Infinity, OpenSea, CryptoPunks, Says Analyst | Benzinga

 Downing pointed to game marketplace Axie Infinity (CRYPTO: AXS), which he said is breaking records having hosted more than $170 million in June.

-The rise of CyberPhunks, a collection of 10,000 unique pixel art renderings which represent digital personae also did not escape Ark.
+The rise of CryptoPunks, a collection of 10,000 unique pixel art renderings which represent digital personae also did not escape Ark.

 “Even Jay-Z has designated a CryptoPunk as his profile picture on Twitter ahead of a Sotheby's auction of an NFT based on his debut album Reasonable Doubt,” wrote Ark.